 In The Politics of India, during the week on institutions, students do a series of readings about various Indian political institutions (the Parliament, the Prime Minister and Cabinet, the Supreme Court, the military, the President, etc).
 The class begins discussion with the question, “what are political institutions?”
 After an open-ended discussion, the instructor introduces the idea that institutions are political rules of the game, reviewing political vs. sociological understandings of institutions.
 She cites Levitsky and Helmke 2004, who distinguish between formal and informal institutions.
-Using the “rules of the game” analogy, she then introduces the idea that it is difficult to design the rules of games for sustained play - so that it's not possible for someone to gain an early advantage and take over the game permanently.
+Using the “rules of the game” analogy, she then introduces the idea that it is difficult to design the rules of any game for sustained play – i.e. so that it's not possible for someone to gain an early advantage and take over the game permanently.
 This leads them to the idea that political institutions are set up with checks and balances to keep the whole system working fairly, but that these rules inevitably contain loopholes and unevenness in how constrained different players are.
 After this set-up, the class transitions to the main active learning activity: mapping Indian political institutions.

-Separate the class into 4 groups of 3 or 4 people.
+• Separate the class into 4 groups of 3 or 4 people.
 Make sure they've all brought their coursepacks (with readings) and have access to the Internet (as a back-up resource for fact-checking).

 • Ask each group to create a map of Indian political institutions and their “checks and balances” vis-à-vis each other.
 Each "institution" (e.g. the Rajya Sabha, or Upper House) will be represented by an oval with its name inside, and the institutions will be connected by arrows, which represent specific ways in which one institution has a "check" (the power to constrain) on another institution.
 For each arrow, the students must write the nature of the check (e.g. "President can dissolve the Lok Sabha and call elections if there's no majority").